edelabar/ericdelabar.com/_posts/relevant/2008-05-28-letting-google-help-with-your-site-performance.markdown

 ---
 layout: post
-title: Letting Google Help With Your Site Performance by Eric DeLabar
+title: Letting Google Help With Your Site Performance
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, javascript, performance, progressive enhancement, tools, web 2.0]
 ---
-# Letting Google Help With Your Site Performance

 Let's face it, cross-browser JavaScript and AJAX without a helper library or framework is pretty difficult.
 However, these libraries can be pretty hefty when it comes to page download size, especially if sent uncompressed and un-optimized.
 Most of the libraries have a statement in their